ana17hy/ana17hy/README.md

+<h3 align="center">about me 🦔</h3>

-👩🏽‍💻 computer science undergrad
+  👩🏽‍💻 computer science undergrad <br>

-💫 girl in stem & future computer scientist
+  💫 girl in stem & future computer scientist <br>

-🌷 just starting to code and giving it my all
+  🌷 just starting to code and giving it my all <br>

-🎧 coding always feels better with music
+  🎧 coding always feels better with music <br>

   🌟 curious about future tech, design and creating cool things